Academics and the student experience

 - Analytical chemistry, 14th

 - Chemistry, 23rd

 Iowa State is among 21 public universities in the world selected as a Best Buy in the Fiske Guide to Colleges 2014.
 To qualify as a Best Buy institution, schools must have four- or five-star academic ratings, inexpensive to moderate tuition and fees, and high-quality student life on campus.

-Iowa State University ranked fifth in the world among universities offering agriculture and forestry.
-The ranking comes from the latest world rankings survey by Quacquarelli Symonds.
+Iowa State University ranked eighth in the world among universities offering agriculture and forestry.
+The ranking comes from the 2015 world rankings survey by Quacquarelli Symonds.